xuguoqing/HelloWorld/README.md

 touch README
 # Creates a file called "README" in your Hello-World directory

+git add README
+# Stages your README file, adding it to the list of files to be committed

+git commit -m 'first commit'
+# Commits your files, adding the message "first commit"

 This is the readme file for the first project.
 The main purpose of this program is sort of a tutorial of learning